Uncover the hidden value in your gym’s marketing data

 Artificial intelligence (AI) is one of those tools – that invisible presence that facilitates our everyday life, from giving us a drive time and ETA at our destination, to recommending an artist we might like on Spotify.
-It also has huge application in gym businesses, from boosting gym sales to enhancing fitness marketing to improving member retention – as you can read here.
+It also has huge applications in gym businesses, from boosting gym sales to enhancing fitness marketing to improving member retention.

-Unstructured data is data that does not have a recognisable structure, and it accounts for more than 80 per cent of the data in any organisation.
+Unstructured data is data that does not have a recognizable structure, and it accounts for more than 80 per cent of the data in any organization.
 It also grows at 55-65 per cent a year.

 As such, it cannot be ignored.
 Indeed, it is when we add structured and unstructured data together that we get to that hallowed entity: Big Data.

 Examples of unstructured data abound in the area of gym marketing – social media, email comms (where the body text follows no set format), internet reviews, customer surveys, webchat, and so on – as well as things like CCTV, phone call recordings and member assessment/induction forms.

 Excitingly, it is in the area of unstructured data that we’ve seen vast leaps forward over the past decade, allowing us to gain far more value from the data in our businesses.